GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/index.md

 !!!note
     Local deployments for testing or demoing Gluu may set the resources to the minimum requirements, which are `8GB RAM`, `5 CPU`, and `50GB disk space` in total to run oxAuth, oxTrust, and LDAP.

 First, calculate the recommended required resources as per services deployed.
-The following table contains default recommended resources to start with.
-Depending on the use of each service the resources may be increased or decreased.
+The following table contains the default recommended resources to start with.
+Depending on the use of each service the resources may need to be increased or decreased.

 |Service           | CPU Unit   |    RAM      |  Required                           | Comments |
 |------------------|------------|-------------|------------------------------------ | ----------|